Weinsen/fbprint/README.md

 # FBPrint

 	Print images directly into the frame buffer.
-Works on embedded Linux also!
+Works on embedded Linux!

 ## Status

 	Can print local .bmp files into framebuffer, as well some preconfigured icons.

+	Print a text anywhere on the screen.

+	Pick a RGB color to your icon or text.

 	Expand the icon library by using the bmp2header utility.